Rules or Laws of Logarithms

 We can’t express 162 as an exponential number with base 3.
-It appears that we’re stuck since no rules can be applied in direct manner.
+It appears that we’re stuck since no rules can be applied in a direct manner.

 However, it’s okay to apply the Logarithm Rules in reverse!
-Notice that the log expression can be expressed as one or single logarithmic number through the use of the Quotient Rule backwards.
+Notice that the log expression can be expressed as one or single logarithmic number through the use of the Quotient Rule backward.
 Sounds like a plan.

 We did it!
 By applying the rules in reverse, we generated a single log expression that is easily solvable.
 The final answer here is 4.